 "Oh my God, oh my God.
 I'm seeing what birds see.
 Look down on the ground.
 Only birds can see that, or people in hang gliders.
 I'm in that vaulted class of people, hang gliders and bird fans," said Zoe.

 "It's pretty neat” said Joss.
 This was normal for her, but she was happy that Zoe was happy.

 "I hadn't even thought about dying yet, because even if I fall off, you'll just catch me, right?
 Because you could go pretty fast?" said Zoe.

 "Okay, so here's the problem though. you know how my arms are almost as strong, or as strong as steel, right?
 And if I were to catch you, at the rate you were falling, you would most likely break your back and be paralyzed for life," said Joss.

 "Okay, I'd like you to go down now," said Zoe.

 "No,," said Zoe.

-They flew around for a little bit more, and then Joss eventually dropped, and sat on top of the estate building - beautiful, well beautiful-ish, art deco building.
-It was also the tallest in Bismarck.
+They flew around for a little bit more, and then Joss eventually dropped Zoe off on top of a beautiful, well beautiful-ish, art deco building.
+It was the tallest building in Bismarck.

-The second they landed, Zoe layed right down on the building.
+The second they landed, Zoe laid right down on the building.
 "Oh my God, that was great.
 That was great.
 Hey, how did you get your powers to begin with?"

 "Oh, it's a long story," said Joss, who laid down right next to her.